Edmund Manfred: Death

 Manfred died on 20 February 1941 at the age of 84.
 He was survived by six sons, three who had predeceased him.
-By the time of his death, he played a prominent role in the civic and business life of Goulburn for more than 60 years.
+By the time of his death, he had played a prominent role in the civic and business life of Goulburn for more than 60 years.
 A plaque was erected in the St Saviour's Cathedral to commemorate him, as he was associated with the building.
 The State Library of New South Wales opened a collection of Manfred's works in 2013, with the first exhibitions opened on 24 February.